uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 $$

 ::: notes
-what we can do is take the normalised projection and replace with the expression containing the pixel coordinates.
+What we can do is take the normalised projection and replace with the expression containing the pixel coordinates.

 We can do that for both cameras.
 Take note: we had to use the transpose on the left hand side of the equation.

 And this whole expression should be equal to zero.
-Now, I take the whole expression in the middle - which is a matrix - or product of 5 matrices - and condense to one 3x3 matrix.
+Now, I take the whole expression in the middle, which is a matrix, or product of 5 matrices, and condense to one 3x3 matrix.

 We give this matrix the name F.
 :::